USS Hill

 USS Hill (DE-141) was an Edsall-class destroyer escort in service with the United States Navy from 1943 to 1946.
 She was scrapped in 1974.

 History

-Hill was named after Edwin J. Hill, Chief Boatswain Mate who died in action during the Japanese attack on Pearl Harbor, for which he was posthumously awarded the Navy Medal of Honor.
+Hill was named after Edwin J. Hill, Chief Boatswain who died in action during the Japanese attack on Pearl Harbor, for which he was posthumously awarded the Navy Medal of Honor.
 She was launched 28 February 1943 by the Consolidated Steel Corp., Orange, Texas, sponsored by Mrs. Edward Hill, widow of Chief Boatswain Hill; and commissioned there 16 August 1943.

 Battle of the Atlantic

 After shakedown out of Bermuda, Hill tested new torpedo explosives and engaged in training along the New England coast.
 Departing Hampton Roads 5 December, Hill escorted a convoy to Casablanca via Ponta del Gada, Azores, and returned to the States 18 January 1944.
 During the next year the destroyer escort made four more transatlantic voyages to the North African coast as Allied forces pushed up the Italian peninsula and began their assault on southern France.
 On her fourth voyage, Hill performed antisubmarine patrol at Bahia, Brazil, and Cape Town, South Africa.